ahmadiehsan/personal_docs/source/linux.md

 4. Make sure to select “recommended repair” option to repair grub.
 Reboot
 5. You will now have a Grub menu on boot, where you can choose from Ubuntu, and Windows

-## disable sudo password for specific command
+## disable sudo password for specific or all commands

 run `sudo EDITOR=vim visudo`